 One of the things that makes EverWeb a great tool to use to build your site with is its drag and drop capability.
 Just click and hold on any object, be it text, an image, a widget or media then drag and drop it to where you want it to be.
 You can drag and drop Widgets out of the Widgets tab and images out of the Assets tab directly on to the Editor Window.
 You can also drag images and media in to your project from the desktop and from Finder on your Mac as well as from external drives and The Cloud.

 Speaking of saving your time and doing few repetitive tasks when building your website, take a look at Master Pages in the EverWeb User Manual.
 This is perhaps your greatest time saver as Master Pages give you the ability to create boiler templates for your website.
 Using a Master Page will give you the same look on every page of your site.
 It just takes one step: attaching the Master Page template to your page.

 - Experiment, Experiment, Experiment!

 It’s good to play around to see how things work when starting out.
 You may find that things go wrong or don’t quite make sense, but that’s OK.
 It’s all part of the learning process.
 We learn better by making mistakes.
-Remember though that you can usually undo what you have just done by pressing Command+Z. You also have the steps in the EverWeb User Manual to use to create your first site, or you can try out one of EverWeb’s educational Discussion Forum if you need a bit of extra help along the way.
+Remember though that you can usually undo what you have just done by pressing Command+Z. You also have the steps in the EverWeb User Manual to use to create your first site, or you can try out one of EverWeb’s educational <a href="http://

 - Remember to Take a Break!